Communication Disorders

 Learning Outcomes

-2. Students will be able to describe the impact of anatomical, motor, sensory, cognitive-linguistic, and social factors in speech development, and developmental profiles associated with developmental and syndromic conditions.
-Summative Assessment: Test 2 (IV-C)
+1. Identify the impact of anatomical, motor, sensory, cognitive-linguistic, and social factors in speech acquisition associated with typical and atypical development.

 View Learning Outcomes